Shifted wave equation on noncompact symmetric spaces: Introduction

+Methods of Anker and Zhang also apply to translated operators $-\Delta_q = \Delta + q^2$ if $0<q<|\rho|$.
 But one cannot follow the same path if $q=|\rho|$.
-We should recall the spectrum of $\Delta$ is $(-\infty,-|\rho|^2]$, and its translations with $q$ as above still have a spectral gap, while $\Delta_\rho = \Delta+|\rho|^2$ has not.
+We should recall the spectrum of $\Delta$ is $(-\infty,-|\rho|^2]$, and its translations with $q$ as above still have a spectral gap, while $-\Delta_\rho = \Delta+|\rho|^2$ has not.
 As for the kernels, the difference is that the phase in the oscillating integral has a family of non-isolated critical points, and standard stationary phase analysis cannot be held.

-We use therefore a different strategy to deal with this boundary case $\Delta_\rho$, and obtain estimates for $\Psi(\Delta_\rho)$ with a wide range of functions $\psi$.
-Our main result is the following theorem, stated below in a shortened form; the full one is Theorem \ref{eit-psi-LB-no-gap} in Section 4.
+We therefore use a different strategy to deal with this boundary case $\Delta_\rho$.
+We obtain estimates for $\Psi(\Delta_\rho)$ with a wide range of functions $\psi$, decreasing quickly enough.
+Our main result is the following theorem, stated below in a shortened form; the full one is \Cref{eit-psi-LB-no-gap}.